Well, second best day.

 - Bluehost is secure

 Another major factor to consider when it comes to web hosting is security.
-Fortunately, Bluehost provides strong security options to ensure that your site is safeguarded from hacking, malware attacks, spam, etc.
+You definitely don’t want your blog to be hacked or be subjected to malicious attacks.
+Fortunately, Bluehost provides strong security options to ensure that your site is safe from hacking, malware attacks, spam, etc.

 - Bluehost is affordable